tbm00/Command64/README.md

 - **Simple, but Powerful** Use the 5 different entry types to create a variety of things from events to custom items.
 Use delays & checks to create chains or loops of commands that are initially triggered by a parent/root command, item, or player join(s).
 Or just use it for simpler means :D
 - **Cron Schedule** Schedule command(s) to be run during specific times and/or intervals!
 - **Sudo Commands** Run any command as someone else or the console.
-- **Join Commands** Run predefined command(s) when a player joins the server, with optional permission checks.
+- **Join Commands** Run predefined command(s) when a player joins the server, with optional permission checks & newbie checks.
-- **Custom Commands** Run predefined command(s) when a player uses a custom command, with optional delays, permission checks, and inventory checks.
+- **Custom Commands** Run predefined command(s) when a player uses a custom command, with optional delays, permission checks, online checks, inventory checks.
 - **Command Items** Run predefined command(s) when a player uses a custom item, with optional permission checks.
 - **Reward System** Let players redeem rewards FROM ANY PLUGIN when they want to, without losing items due to full inventory space.